OpenHearing/TabSINT/Specifications/middle-ear-muscle-reflex/memr.rst

 The GUI should look like the image below with the following features.

-* The following parameters should be configurable in the protocol: name of the sound (WAV) file, a boolean flag for using the metascalar, the number of trials to play, a 2D array of sound levels (specified in dB SP), the name of the recorded file (to be post-processed for results), and the submission interval
+* The following parameters should be configurable in the protocol: level change, folder name where the sound files are stored, probe stimulus level, elicitor level array, number of trials in a block, submission interval, probe output channel, elicitor output channel, a boolean for using the gain metascalar, the name of the folder where the results are stored, and the results file name.
 * The GUI should display parameters from the protocol in a table similar to the one shown below
 * There should be a `Submit` button to initiate the exam.
 The `Submit` button becomes inactive after initating the exam.
-* After initiating the exam, a progress bar appears along with a reported numerical value for the number of trials played.
+* After initiating the exam, a progress bar appears along with a reported numerical value for the number of blocks completed and a progress bar displaying the total (accumulated) number of trials played.
 The `Submit` button is replaced with an `Abort` button (See screen 2 image below) should early termination of the exam be required.
 * After the MEMR exam concludes, a Results page is displayed with a message indicating the exam is complete.
-The displayed `Finish` button returns the user to the admin page.
+The displayed `Finish` button saves the results and proceeds to the next page specified in the protocol (or to the main menu if no subsequent page is defined).

 .. list-table::
    :widths: 50, 50